 (2006) Gilbert Arenas Wins Shootout With Kobe Bryant, 60-45!

-The 60 by Arenas was not only a career-high but a franchise-high, beating Earl Monroe's 56.
-It was also the first time a player dropped 60 on the Lakers since Wilt Chamberlain did it 40 years earlier in 1966.
-Arenas'16 points in OT is also an NBA record and after the game, he didn't sound too shocked at what he accomplished.
+The 60 by Arenas was not only a career-high but a franchise-high, beating Earl Monroe’s 56.
+It was also the first time a player had dropped 60 points on the Lakers since Wilt Chamberlain achieved the feat 40 years earlier in 1966.
+Arenas’ 16 points in OT is also an NBA record, and after the game, he didn’t sound too shocked at what he accomplished.

 “It was bound to happen,” Arenas said.
 “I’m a scorer, so I was going to have one of those days where I was clicking.
 Most of the time when I’ve scored 46 in three quarters, we were blowing the other team out, so I didn’t get to play in the fourth.